Grace

 Hexagram Judgment

-Grace has success.
-In small matters it is favorable to undertake something.
+GRACE has success.
+In small matters It is favorable to undertake something.

 Tuan Commentary